imarc/handbook/strategy.markdown

 + If they're mobile, are they walking around a noisy factory floor, or driving from office to office?
 + If they're not mobile, do they use a desktop PC, a laptop with a big screen, laptop with tiny screen?

 Some organizations will have people who are in daily contact with users, and have valuable insight into what makes users "tick".
-Customer service and technical support teams are often treasure troves of insight, with "on the ground" knowledge dwarfing that of sales and marketing organizations.
+Customer service and technical support teams are often treasure troves of insight, with "on the ground" knowledge dwarfing that of sales and marketing personnel.
 Their experience is invaluable, especially for consumer-facing organizations, or if for any reason we can't talk to the actual end users.

 ### Stakeholder Interviews